LispCookbook/cl-cookbook/iteration.md

 ;; ...
 ~~~

-Much of the examples on this page that are valid for loop are also valid for iterate,
+Many of the examples on this page that are valid for `loop` are also valid for
-with minor modifications.
+Iterate, with minor modifications.

 ### The `for` macro

-**[for](https://github.com/Shinmera/for/)** is an extensible iteration
+**[for](https://github.com/Shinmera/for/)** is an extensible iteration macro
-macro that is often shorter than loop, that "unlike loop is extensible
+that is often shorter than `loop`, that "unlike `loop` is extensible and
-and sensible, and unlike iterate does not require code-walking and is
+sensible, and unlike Iterate does not require code-walking and is easier to
-easier to extend".
+extend".

 It has the other advantage of having one construct that works for all
-data structures (lists, vectors, hash-tables…): in doubt, just use
+data structures (lists, vectors, hash-tables…): if in doubt, just use
 `for… over`:

 ~~~lisp